lief-project/LIEF/doc/sphinx/formats/pe/index.rst

             println!("{} {}", section.name(), section.content().len());
         }

-Upon a |lief-pe-binary| modification, one can use the method
-|lief-pe-binary-write| to write back the PE binary object into a raw PE
+When |lief-pe-binary| modifications are done, one can commit the changes with |lief-pe-binary-write| to write back the PE binary object into a raw PE file.
-file.

 .. tabs::